 PCA has been used to help to identify scale items that might be considered as redundant - that is, are not contributing to the evaluation of the construct in a helpful way and hence might be discarded.
 This has been done through use of Cronbach's alpha (α) which is widely used to establish the internal reliability of data scales.
 It is important to note that the coefficient is a measure for determining the extent to which scale items reflect the consistency of scores obtained in specific samples and does not assess the reliability of the scale per se (Boyle et al., 2015), because it is reporting a feature or property of the individuals' responses who have actually taken part in the questionnaire process.
 This means that although the alpha value provides some indication of internal consistency it is not necessarily evaluating the homogeneity, that is, the unidimensionality of a set of items that constitute a scale.

-It would be expected that a meta-analysis of several broadly similar studies which had all used the scale being evaluated would be required before more general confidence in the internal consistency of the scale could be established.
+It would be expected that a meta-analysis of several similar studies which all used the scale would be required before general confidence in the internal consistency of the scale could be established.
 Since the Dyslexia Index (Dx) metric has been especially developed for use in this current project this is not possible.
 Nevertheless, and with this caveat in mind, calculating Cronbach's alpha for the Dx metric can provide a useful indicator of its likely internal consistency.

 Hence the full, 20-point scale has been retained for the further analyses, not least so that the scale items that would have been discarded could be retained to contribute to the more detailed, dimension-by-dimension comparisons that were subsequently conducted.